 To determine how best to route events to a Cloud Run service, see Event routing options.

 Eventarc supports creating triggers that target Google Kubernetes Engine (GKE) services.
-This includes private and public Cloud Run for Anthos services running in a GKE cluster.
+This includes the public endpoints of private and public services running in a GKE cluster.

 For Eventarc to target and manage services in any given cluster, you must grant the Eventarc service account any necessary permissions.